Social credit: Later activities

-Under Ernest Manning, who succeeded Aberhart after his death in 1943, the Alberta Social Credit Party saw a major revival, with a post-war economic boom and high oil revenues helping the party retain power for a quarter of a century.
-However, the party soon departed from its origins and became popularly identified as a right wing populist party, focusing much of its efforts on combatting Alberta's unions, and implementing a red scare.
-In the Secretariat's journal, An Act for the Better Management of the Credit of Alberta, Douglas published a critical analysis of the Social Credit movement in Alberta, in which he said, "The Manning administration is no more a Social Credit administration than the British government is Labour".
+Under Ernest Manning, who succeeded Aberhart as party leader, the Alberta Social Credit Party maintained its popularity.
+It benefitted from a post-war economic boom and large oil revenues helping the party retain power for a quarter of a century.
+Under Manning, the party departed from its origins and became popularly identified as a right wing Christian populist party, focusing much of its efforts on combatting Alberta's unions, and implementing a red scare.

+C.H.
+Douglas maintained his criticism of Alberta government policies.
+In the Secretariat's journal, An Act for the Better Management of the Credit of Alberta, Douglas presented a critical analysis of the Social Credit movement in Alberta, in which he said, "The Manning administration is no more a Social Credit administration than the British government is Labour".
 Manning accused Douglas and his followers of anti-Semitism, and purged "Douglasites" from the Alberta government.
+Alberta's Social Credit provincial government finally fell in 1971.

 The British Columbia Social Credit Party won power in 1952 in the province to Alberta's west, but had little in common with Social Credit bank reform, Major Douglas or his theories.

 Social credit parties also enjoyed some electoral success at the federal level in Canada.
-The Social Credit Party of Canada was initiated mostly by Albertans, and eventually created another base of support in Quebec.
+Many Alberta MPs from 1935 to 1971 were Social Credit, including Norman Jaques, Ambrose Holowach and Ernest George Hansell.
+Albertans initiated the Social Credit Party of Canada, and it created another base of support in Quebec.

 Social Credit also did well nationally in New Zealand, where it was the country's third party for almost 30 years.